daily-demos/filler-word-removal/README.md

 ![Screenshot of filler word removal web app](screenshot.png)

+If uploading a file manually, make sure the file is under 16MB in size.
+You can configure this server-side limit if you wish, but we stuck with Quart's default for this demo.

 ## How it works

 The demo consists of a small JavaScript client and a Python server, where the processing work is done.